 We all know what it is like to feel stressed – being under pressure is usually a normal part of life.
-But at this time of year, especially after the challenges of the last two years, some of us are finding ourselves overwhelmed by stress.
+But after the challenges of the last few years, some of us are finding ourselves overwhelmed by stress.
 This can lead to mental health problems or exacerbate existing problems, cause exhaustion, physical illness and impact on every aspect of your life.

 Burnout is chronic workplace stress that has not been successfully managed.
 If you are experiencing burnout you may feel completely exhausted, have little motivation for your job, feel irritable, or anxious and you may see a dip in your work performance.
 Some people also experience physical symptoms like headaches or stomach aches, have trouble sleeping and lose their appetite.

 In 2019, ‘burnout’ was recognised by the World Health Organisation (WHO) as an ‘occupational phenomenon’.
 In a recent study, three-quarters of British employees reported symptoms of burnout.
-For many this increase in symptoms has been caused by homeworking, which blurs the lines between work and home and can cause burnout to creep up on us.
 Even if you love your job, if you are working too many hours it can leave you exhausted and affect your mental and physical health.

 If you feel that no matter what you, you do not seem to be able to recharge, you could be burnt out or heading that way.
 This is your body’s way of telling you that you need a break.

-Here are some ideas to help redress the work/ life balance:
+Here are some ideas to help redress the work/ life balance if you are working from home:

 - Make sure you are taking regular breaks, even if it’s just to empty the washing machine or wash the dishes, breaks away from your screen every 45/60 minutes really help improve concentration and reduce fatigue.